Generalized Multiple Importance Sampling: Multiple Importance Sampling Schemes

 \section{Multiple Importance Sampling Schemes}

-In this section, we describe the different possible combinations of the sampling strategies considered in {Section \ref{sec_sampling}} and the weighting functions devised in Section \ref{sec_weighting}.
-We note that, even though we have discussed three sampling procedures and five alternatives for weight calculation, once combined the fifteen possibilities only lead to six unique MIS methods.
+In this section, we describe the different possible combinations of the three sampling strategies considered in {Section \ref{sec_sampling}} and the five weighting functions devised in Section \ref{sec_weighting}.
+Once combined, the fifteen possibilities only lead to six unique MIS methods.
 Three of the methods are associated to the sampling scheme with replacement ($\mathcal{S}_1$), while the other three methods correspond to the sampling schemes without replacement ($\mathcal{S}_2$ and $\mathcal{S}_3$).
-Note that for each specific sampling (i.e., with or without replacement), different weighting options can yield the same function in the denominator (e.g. for the deterministic sampling without replacement, $\mathcal{S}_3$, the denominators for weighting options 1, 2 and 3 are identical, always yielding $w_n = \frac{\pi(\x_n)}{q_n(\x_n)}$).
 Table \ref{table_sampling_weights} summarizes the possible combinations of sampling/weighting and indicates the resulting MIS method within brackets.
-The six MIS methods are labeled either by an \texttt{R} indicating that the method uses sampling with \textit{replacement} or with an \texttt{N} to denote that the method corresponds to a sampling scheme with \textit{no} replacement.
+The six MIS methods are labeled either by an \texttt{R} (sampling with \textit{replacement}) or with an \texttt{N} (sampling with \textit{no} replacement).
 We remark that these schemes are examples of proper MIS techniques fulfilling Remarks \ref{Rem1} and \ref{Rem2}.